NoirsCodingCorner/floating_animation/README.md

   floating_animation: ^1.0.7
 ```

-Run the command to fetch the package:
+Then fetch the package by running:

 ```bash
 flutter pub get